BenjaminMoff/MixUS/README.md

 The entire documentation for the code can be found [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/BenjaminMoff/MixUS/main/code/documentation/_build/html/index.html).

 ## Special thanks to
-Société des alcools du Québec for providing the pictures used in the app.
+Société des Alcools du Québec for providing the pictures used in the app.
 All of the pictures are their property and shall not be used for any other purpose other than recreating this project.